akhiljalan/beautiful-jekyll/aboutme.md

 title: About Me
 subtitle:
 ---
-I am an incoming software engineer at WeWork, in the Research and Applied Sciences team.
-I am broadly interested in computer science and statistics,
+I am an incoming software engineer at WeWork, in the [Research and Applied Sciences team](https://research.wework.com/).

 In spring of 2019, I graduated from UC Berkeley with a BA in Applied Mathematics.
 During my time there I worked on various research projects in computer science and mathematics.